 Watson and Crick model of DNA:

-Discovery and evidence of double helix and the actual structure of DNA proposed by Watson and Crick.
+The molecular structure of a DNA was proposed by Watson and Crick in 1953.
 Their findings were based on previous discoveries.
 Some of the evidence of it is given below,

 Evidence: DNA is the genetic material